vuejs/v2.vuejs.org/source/perf/index.md

 ## TodoMVC Benchmark

+> *Last Updated: 2014-02-11*

-This is a benchmark found in the [webkit performance tests](https://github.com/WebKit/webkit/tree/master/PerformanceTests/DoYouEvenBench) based on the [TodoMVC](http://todomvc.com/) project.
+> This is a benchmark found in the [webkit performance tests](https://github.com/WebKit/webkit/tree/master/PerformanceTests/DoYouEvenBench) based on the [TodoMVC](http://todomvc.com/) project.
 For each framework implementation, add 100 todos, toggle them one by one, then delete them one by one.
 In addition to the most popular MV* libraries, I also included [Om](https://github.com/swannodette/om) (a ClojureScript interface on top of React which boasts of performance) and [Ractive](http://www.ractivejs.org/) (very similar in terms of use case and API).

 ### Compared libraries

-- Vue (v0.7.3)
+- Vue (v0.8.5)
 - Backbone (v1.1.0) + jQuery (v2.0.3)
 - Knockout (v3.0.0)
-- Ember (v1.0.0) + Handlebars (v1.0.0) + jQuery (v1.9.1)
+- Ember (v1.3.1) + Handlebars (v1.3.0) + jQuery (v2.1.0)
-- Angular (v1.2.7)
+- Angular (v1.2.9)
 - React (v0.8.0)
 - Om (version unknown) + React (v0.8.0)
 - Ractive (v0.3.8)